By Chris Simmons

 people are getting degrees, and once again you are no longer special.
 The Huffington

-reported last summer that only 55 percent of the class of 2011 had full time
+Post reported last summer that only 55 percent of the class of 2011 had full time

 jobs that required a law degree and lasted more than a year.